meangrape/gogurl/README.md

 # API
 **GET /**
-  prints all the links we know about
+  prints all the links we know about in descending order of use Each item is clickable.
+Take a [look](#interface)
-  This is terrible, ugly, and only barely useful.
-  But I'm tired of learning about Haskell and want to get this deployed.

 **GET /links**
   redirects to http://go/ -- this is because we want to redirect through the